kqr/qweyboard/README.md

 Qweyboard
 =========

-Qweyboard aims to be a Velotype/Veyboard like experience on a regular standard computer keyboard.
+Qweyboard aims to be an open source Velotype/Veyboard like experience on a regular standard computer keyboard.

 The Velotype/Veyboard is an orthographic, stenographic keyboard which lets you type really fast by exploiting language features.
-It's primarily used with European languages such as Swedish and Dutch, and it works great for English too.
+Orthographic means you still type letter-by-letter (as opposed to phonetically, based on sound).
+Stenographic means you generally make fewer keypresses than with regular keyboards.

 Try it!